Other assessment methods

 You may wish to use this template to reflect on your results.

 Other people may be in a position to feedback on your performance as an appraiser.
 If you have a local lead or Appraisal Co-ordinator they will be able to comment on your skills, they will also have access to performance data e.g. how long it takes you complete various tasks on MARS.
-In General Practice this is formalised into an annual feedback session, the documentation supporting this can be found here.

 You may receive unsolicited feedback as a result of the annual Internal Quality Assurance day.
 These days are held around Wales and are attended by appraisers from all specialties.
 Anonymous appraisal summaries are assessed against a set of criteria and a score accumulates which is converted to a mark out of 100.
 Between 5-10% of all appraisal summaries written in the preceding year are examined and the results fed back to the appropriate Health Board.